shuribox/shuribox/README.md

 Quick blurb thou :: Im Catnip !
 15, she/he/it my activity varies on this game!!

+slingshot, xchara, and sprout id !! + more but less attached

 I'm generally really friendly towards people i try my best to be kind !! also i use a lot of emoticons if i feel like it, i also like being expressive through text!!

 i yumeship w/ skateboard phighting, i love him alot, nervous laugh

 If you associate/are friends with @/GR13F3R/Jester (prev user uunpleasantry) DNI .

+⟡

 FOR PT I am completely c+h friendly !!
 I love talking and meeting new people but my own anxiety prevents me from approaching first but i do try my best!!